jaliss/securesocial/docs/src/manual/source/guide/configuration.md

 - `absoluteTimeOutInMinutes`: The amount of time the session id will be valid since the user authenticated.
 After this the user will need to re-authenticate (defaults to 720 minutes - 12 hours)

+- `makeTransient`: Makes the cookie transient (defaults to true).
+Transient cookie are recommended because the cookie dissapears when the browser is closed.
+If set to false, the cookie will survive browser restarts and the user won't need to login again (as long as the idle and absolute timeouts have not been passed).

 ## Sample configuration

 All the settings go inside a `securesocial` section as shown below: